thedamfr/glass/README.md

 This Gem is meant to help you quickly building application for Google Glass thanks to Ruby.

-This is totally a beginning.
-Nothing is done.
+This gem is based on google/api-client.

-This gem is using google/api-client.
+Google/api-client is terrible to use.
+This gem aim to make it softer.

-If you think google/api-client is b***s*** this gem is what you need.
+It offer a simple interface to the Mirror API and manage Auth, credentials and tokens for you.

-This gem is using Redis to store clients credentials.
+This gem is using Redis to store clients credentials and token.

 ## Installation